Before taking a financing decision, we assess the environmental and social impact of the planned projects.

 Environmental & Social Impact Assessments

-The environmental and social principles of KfW Group set high standards which oblige all those involved to act in a sustainable fashion.
+The sets high standards which oblige all those involved to act in a sustainable fashion.
 An environmental and social impact assessment is an integral part of every appraisal of the projects we finance in developing and transition countries, as well as in export and project finance operations in countries outside of the EU and the Organisation for Economic Cooperation and Development (OECD).

 As a general rule, KfW bases the project assessment on the regulations that apply in the country in which the project is to be implemented.
 These regulations must be consistent with international environmental, social, health, safety and labour standards.
 These include the standards set by the EU and leading OECD countries, the Performance Standards of the International Finance Corporation (IFC) and the Environmental, Health and Safety (EHS) Guidelines of the World Bank Group.
 These standards are adhered to as regards the information provided to the general public and the involvement of the people directly impacted by the project, as well as when dealing with specific objections to projects.